Great Ways For Teens To Make Money Online

 If you have the gift of gab but you would rather not be on-camera, it's possible to make money online by creating a podcast.
 One way you earn cash with a podcast is by attracting sponsors and being paid for running their ads.
 You could also direct listeners to your YouTube channel, your blog, your Etsy account, and so on.

 What should you talk about?
-Anything that's interesting to you will likely be interesting to other teenagers: Sports, games, romance tips, things you do with your family, how you are preparing for college… you could even talk about how to make money online for teens!
+Anything that's interesting to you will likely be interesting to other teenagers.
+You could talk about sports, games, romance tips, things you do with your family, how you are preparing for college… you could even talk about how to make side hustles for teens!

-If you like to write, putting together a blog is one way that you could be making money online.
+If you like to write, putting together a blog is one way that you could be making money online as beginners.
 Much like with podcasting, one way to make extra money with blogs is by allowing ads on your site.

 Another is to use affiliate links to get people to buy products from various online stores.
 You'd receive a commission each time one of your readers makes a purchase through your link.
-For some ideas on companies to partner up with, check out this blog post on Beautiful Dawn.
+Monetized blogs are one of our favorite methods of making money online.

 Could you see yourself writing personalized poems, sending out a list of ideas for a blog, or creating some other type of digital product?
 You can earn money online through a platform like Fiverr, which allows creators to charge $5 (or more) for a specific service or product.